LANG 3066 Postcolonial Literatures

 Subject Content

-Postcolonialism was arguably the most vital cultural movement of the second half of the twentieth century, catalysing fundamental shifts in literary cultures, thinking across humanities disciplines and public discourse writ large.
-Students will encounter literary works and ideas that have shaped the world around them, and will be able to bring these ideas to bear on their studies in any number of other areas.
-The subject will encompass the following concerns:
+Postcolonialism was a vital cultural moment and movement that catalysed fundamental shifts in global literary cultures as well as thinking across the humanities and public discourse.
+Students will encounter literary works and ideas that have shaped the world around them, and will be able to bring these ideas to bear on their studies in other areas.
+The subject encompasses:

 Assessment